Modern Slavery Act

 It's your legal obligation to comply with relevant human rights.
 If you ignore these, courts could force fines, business closure, and even imprisonment onto you.

 Peninsula offers expert advice on the Modern Slavery Act.
-Our HR team offers 24/7 HR employment advice and support that's available 365 days a year.
+Our teams provide 24/7 HR advice which is available 365 days a year.
+We take care of everything when you work with our HR experts.

 Got a question?
 Check whether we’ve already answered it for you…